leopiccionia/jeo-plugin/src/README.txt

 1. Register the new Layer type using a PHP hook, informing where is the main JavaScript file of your Layer Type;
 2. Create a JavaScript class implementing methods to add the layer to the map and to describe what are the options a layer of this type has.

 In short, this is all that is needed to do.
 In some cases, however, you might need to add extra dependencies to the project.
-For example, to create a Layer Type to support Carto's vector layers, we might want to add CartoVL (which is an extension to MapboxGL) to the project.

 ## Creating a new Layer Type